How to Protect Web Applications from Breaches?

 The attacker wiped out all the data, permanently destroying the service.
 Such a level of attack is often possible by exploiting authentication mechanisms.
 It allows the attacker to access administrator-level privileges.

-4. Hunting for Bugs
+4. Hunting for bugs

 As an alternative, companies could also set up bug bounty programs.
 Under these programs, users who report verified bugs and vulnerabilities are compensated for their discoveries.
 It allows developers to continuously have fresh eyes to review possible weak links in their apps.
 Companies can proactively address vulnerabilities using user feedback before malicious actors exploit them.